 Guess he was a fast learner and uninjured passengers must have just got lucky.
 By the time he had been painted as a speeding maniac that endangered the lives of all travelers, the grieving family really didn’t ask the questions until years later.

-But THEY said he was driving so….. we could go on with a list of 1970’s “justice” in the South but I think you can suffice it to say that my family never hung out a welcome sign for them. and they were only to be viewed with fear, and mistrust.
+But THEY said he was driving so… we could go on with a list of 1970’s “justice” in the South.
+I think it suffices it to say that my family never hung out a welcome sign for them and they were only to be viewed with fear, and mistrust.

 Bad apples are ruining the entire bushel.
 Environment can be a powerful, powerful force and you may have a person who started out with the best of intentions and enough time and enough pressure can turn that person into whom they never intended to be.